For Films Released in 2021

 To be fair, CODA surpassed my expectations, but I wasn’t expecting much.
 I knew what I was in for, or at least I thought I did, the first time I saw the film’s trailer.
 It’s called CODA and it’s about deaf people.
 I could envision the maudlin Hollywood cliches immediately.
 And CODA is a musical term referring to the end of a piece of music.
 I knew right away it had a double meaning: Someone’s gonna die in this thing and it’s gonna be weepy, maudlin, and generally unwatchable.

 As it turns out, there are no tear-milking deaths in CODA and parts of the film are indeed watchable.
-CODA, I learned, is an anagram for Child of Deaf Parents.
+CODA, I learned, is an acronym for Child of Deaf Parents.
 The CODA in question is a young female singer with deaf parents, one of which is played by Oscar winner Marlee Matlin, the other by this year’s likely supporting actor Oscar winner, Troy Kotsur.

 I like the idea of the deaf family being insensitive to their hearing daughter’s needs and dreams.
 And that story is well served by its three superior deaf actors and a surprisingly effective finale.
 But it can’t erase the shameless singer-pushed-by-demanding-coach and teen romance tropes that make much of the film an eye-roller.
 In the end, CODA is just an Afterschool Special with one great scene.